jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

-When learning and practicing these shapes, it's important to be mindful of the role each note serves in the chord, rather than thoughtlessly playing opaque shapes.
+When learning and practicing these shapes, it's important to be mindful of the role each note serves in the chord, rather than thoughtlessly playing occult chord shapes.
 We should always be aware of which note is the root, third (or minor third), fifth, etc.